-If you are struggling to cope with life and feel yourself approaching a crisis point, you can attend The Retreat in Hahnemann Road, Bournemouth.
-The Retreat located at Maiden Castle Road in Dorchester.
+If you are struggling to cope with life and feel yourself approaching a crisis point, you can attend The Retreats in Bournemouth and Dorchester.

 The Retreat aims to provide you with a safe and welcoming environment where you can discuss your problems and work towards solutions.
 Staffed by both mental health professionals and peer specialists (people who have their own lived experience of mental health issues), The Retreat offers out-of-hours support and advice on self-management.